MikeSmithLabTeam/particletracker/docs/source/rstfiles/gettingstarted.rst

 How do you start?
 =================

+If you installed the executable you can skip to "Building a tracking project"

 The place to start is with the track_gui() function which is contained in the ParticleTracker.
 To start the tracking gui you simply need to run the following very simple script.